GeospatialPython/pyshp/README.md

 ### Adding Geometry

 Geometry is added using one of three methods: "null", "point", or "poly".
-The "null" method is used for null shapes, "point" is used for point shapes, and "poly" is used for everything else.
+The "null" method is used for null shapes, "point" is used for point shapes, "line" for lines, and "poly" is used for everything else.

 **Adding a Point shape**